Congratulations, you are about to start using Arsenal to get some great shots!

 To help your first experience with Arsenal go smoothly, we strongly recommend the following:

-- Turn off your WiFi assist on your phone.
-The WiFi assist is on by default on your phone; this allows the phone to automatically switch from WiFi to a cellular network if a stronger signal is present.
+Turn off WiFi Assist on your phone.
+The WiFi Assist is on by default on your phone; this allows the phone to automatically switch from WiFi to a cellular network in an attempt to maintain a stable connection to the internet.
 This can cause the WiFi connection to the Arsenal to be dropped.
 To turn this feature off on your phone go to Settings > Cellular or Settings > Mobile Data.
 Then scroll down and tap the slider for WiFi Assist.

-- Fully charge your camera's battery.
-(Many cameras disable USB devices when the battery is low.)
+Fully charge your camera's battery.
+(Some cameras disable their USB port when the battery is low.)

 Download the App: